 Room size is another costing method used by plasterers, as they often provide a quote for small, medium or large rooms.

-The 3 Typical Types of Plastering Jobs
+Types of Plastering

-Typical plastering jobs are listed below, along with a rough time and cost estimate.
+The three most common types of plastering jobs are listed below, along with a rough time and cost estimate.
 Please note that these estimates include materials and labour but exclude VAT.

 1. Re-plaster Walls (skimming)